Feed-dev/lightRag-library-assistants/README.md

 # LightRAG PDF Library Indexer & Chatbot

-A Python-based scripts that uses LightRAG to process, index, and query PDF document libraries.
+Python-based scripts that use LightRAG to process, index, and query PDF document libraries.

 ## Components